Jovan-Saint/jovansaint1/README.md

 [Contact](#contact)##

 General Information-
-What problem does it (intend to) solve?
-To demonstrate knowledge of HTML and proper webpage HTML structure What is the purpose of your project?
+-What problem does it (intend to) solve?
+To demonstrate knowledge of HTML and proper webpage HTML structure

+-What is the purpose of your project?
 To learn how to use HTML to structure a website, and be css ready.

-Why did you undertake it?
+-Why did you undertake it?
 To further advance in the Roadmap.sh Frontend path, as well as practice the knowledge that I've gained##

 Technologies Used- Tech 1- HTML 5- Tech 2 - GitHub##